Cursored Page Pattern

 Changing Cursor Configuration

-ing a new configuration form to the Cursor resource.
-Cursor returns the newly-configured Paged resource URL in its Location
+The client changes cursor configuration by POSTing a new configuration to the Cursor resource.
+Cursor returns the newly-configured Paged resource URI in its location response header.

 Paged Resource

-Profile: <https://level3.rest/patterns/page#paged-resource>
+profile: <https://level3.rest/patterns/page#paged-resource>

 See the documentation for Paged resource.